 Kwong is the puzzle and secret code consultant for the hit NBC show “Blindspot.”
 He was the head magic consultant on the 2013 worldwide hit film Now You See Me.
 Other films Kwong and his Misdirectors Guild have worked on include The Imitation Game, Ant-Man, Mission Impossible: Rogue Nation, and The Magnificent 7.

 Kwong was a featured speaker at TED 2014.
 His talk on how human beings are “wired to solve” involved hiding secret messages in the New York Times crossword puzzle.
-Kwong’s book Spellbound: Seven Principles of Illusion to Captivate Audiences and Unlock the Secrets of Success will be published by Harper Business in May 2017.
+Kwong’s book Spellbound: Seven Principles of Illusion to Captivate Audiences and Unlock the Secrets of Success was published by Harper Business in May 2017.

 Kwong is a graduate of Harvard University, where he studied the history of magic.